c-a-s-t-l-e/mindDump/web_app/INFO.md

-To have the app work with your data, the data must be in this format:
+To have the app work with your data, the data must meet these two requirements:

-The column names for the csv should be:
+A. The column names for the csv should be:

 1. doc_id,
 2. date,
 3. year,